 When you listen to NASA, unless you’re a genius, you don’t actually realize what you’re listening to at the very beginning.
 Listen to this opening:

 It sounds pretty innocuous.
 Just F# A# A#, F# A# A#… It’s fantastically orchestrated to be this alien-sounding drone that fits the spacey theme of the song in every way.
-But it’s not really until 20-plus measures later, in the build up to the chorus and the chorus itself that you realize that these innocent four measures of introduction are actually the essential DNA of the entire track.
+But it’s not really until 20-plus measures later, in the build-up to the chorus and the chorus itself, that you realize that these innocent four measures of introduction are actually the essential DNA of the entire track.

 That F# A# A# goes from being the background for the lead up to the chorus to actually being the main melody [“Give you the whole world, I’ma need space”] of the chorus itself!
-So the tune starts as four bars of intro, becomes background music in the build up to the chorus, and then becomes the chorus.
+So the tune starts as four bars of intro, becomes background music in the build-up to the chorus, and then becomes the chorus.
 It’s a pretty amazingly economical use of melodic material!
-Even more than that, it helps tie the song together as a whole, whether we realize it or if it’s just in our subconscious.
+Even more than that, it helps to tie the song together as a whole, whether we realize it or if it’s just in our subconscious.

 But… Where have I heard that before?

 You could write an entire book on just the very beginnings of Beethoven’s 9 Symphonies.
 He might not have been fighting against shortened attention spans or the payment structures of multi-billion dollar corporations, but he certainly did know how to grab the attention of an audience, like in these examples from his 3rd and 5th symphonies:

 But the 6th Symphony’s introduction is unique even among these other examples.
 It starts with four measures of isolated music (see the tune in the red box).
 A fermata pauses everything for a moment, and then the same exact melody goes to the background (now in the blue box!).